We’re rebuilding Canada’s justice system.

 We can integrate Courtready’s publicly available tools into your existing systems, with the option of additional custom features.

 We create educational content for public-facing resources and internal training.
-Our partners include, among others, Openroom.ca and Canadians United Against Modern Exclusion.
+Our partners include, among others, Openroom.ca and CUAME.

 A tool for the AI era: verify whether citations in a document actually exist before they reach a judge.